This article was last updated on: October 2018

 -“No, we have stood here without moving for about 5 hours”.

-I was surprised because everybody was calmed, no one was arguing.
-Flight attendants were walking and distributing reading materials and beverages, just like that.
+I was very surprised because everybody was calmed, no one was arguing.
+Flight attendants were walking and distributing reading materials and beverages.
+Just like that.

-Had that happened somewhere else (Colombia for example) and someone would be dead already, or perhaps a beat up pilot like what happened once (link in spanish) on an Avianca McDonnell-Douglas MD-83.
+Had that happened somewhere else, Colombia for example, and someone would be dead already.
+Or at least a beat up Pilot like what happened once (link in Spanish) on an Avianca McDonnell-Douglas MD-83.

 But anyway, we were there.
 By the way, there wasn’t a single ugly flight attendant in that flight, ahoy!

-We took off, they came with the food but I didn’t fancy it (it looked very good but I couldn’t physically take it and I didn’t want to puke out of gluttony on the Thai Boeing 747-400) so I said thanks but not thanks, and fell asleep once again.
+I didn’t want to puke out of gluttony on the Thai Airways Boeing 747-400.
+So, I said thanks but not thanks, and fell asleep once again.

-I woke up again about 30 minutes before arriving in Bangkok (the flight from Beijing was around 5 hours long), and there I started to fill the immigration form.
+I woke up again about 30 minutes before arriving in Bangkok.
+The flight from Beijing is around 5 hours long.
+There, I started to fill the immigration form.

 The old one, called Don Mueang, was still operating.
 It was later closed but Suvarnabhumi got full, so they opened it once again.

-Immigration and baggage pick-up was fast, and I quickly met with the person that was supposed to pick me up, this time around we didn’t get lost from each other.
+Immigration and baggage pick-up was fast.
+I quickly met with the person that was supposed to pick me up, this time around we didn’t get lost from each other.

-It was 2 and a half in the morning already, and the flight was supposed to have arrived at 21:20 in the preceding night.
+It was 02:30 in the morning already.
+We were due to arrive at 21:20 in the preceding night.

-I had no idea where I was standing, nor what my name was, nor did I have a buttcrack after such a voyage (even though it was the well documented “fusionae arsum” as the healthcare pros call it, so I was relaxed).
+I had no idea where I was standing, nor what my name was.
+I didn’t have a buttcrack any more after such a voyage.